Tons of people get hung up on finding purpose.

 Now, make a list of stuff along the same lines that you can do as a grownup.
 You might not know how or where to start, but for now, make a list, even if it sounds ridiculous.

 Research every item on your list.
 Experiment.
 Play.
 Try things out.
 Allow yourself to get excited.

 Don’t be afraid to fail or look ridiculous.
 Be a little afraid.
 Heck, be terrified, because you’re entering rare air — “figuring it out”.
 But don’t let the fear stop you or slow you down.

 Who cares what people think about you if you feel like you have no purpose in your life?
 It’s better to have an amazing purpose and have people think you’re crazy than to feel lost and hopeless and have people think you’re sane.
 Think about it.

 For 99% of the people reading this, you have the answer or the tools to get your answer.

 Congratulations!
 Life is about to get way awesome-er!

-If you’re still here, without the answer or a notion on how to find it, read my “How to Turn Your Life Around” post and follow each step.
-With one addition: on Step 4, have a follow-up session a few weeks later with the intent (and be sure to say it out loud, BOLDLY, in some sort of invocation or prayer at the very start) of finding your purpose.
+If you’re still here, without the answer or a notion on how to find it, read my “The Right Tools for the Job” post and follow each step.
+With one addition: have a follow-up Initiation session a few weeks later with the intent (and be sure to say it out loud, BOLDLY, in some sort of invocation or prayer at the very start) of finding your Purpose.

 For some reason, you are stuck and need to get un-stuck before you can even think about contributing to the world in a meaningful way.